bordumb/junkan/docs/cicd_date/design.md

 ### The One-Liner

-**Junkan's CI/CD gate tells you "this PR will break the executive dashboard" before you merge, not after the CEO asks why the numbers are wrong.**
+**jnkn's CI/CD gate tells you "this PR will break the executive dashboard" before you merge, not after the CEO asks why the numbers are wrong.**

-### Before Junkan
+### Before jnkn

 ```
 Developer → PR → Code Review → Merge → Deploy → Run → Silent Failure → Alert